osalvador/ReplicaDB/docs/docs.md

 Because the MariaDB JDBC driver is compatible with MySQL, and the MariaDB driver has better performance compared to the MySQL JDBC driver, in ReplicaDB we use only the MariaDB driver for both databases.

-This connector uses the SQL `LOAD DATA INFILE` command and its implementation in JDBC [JDBC API Implementation Notes](https://mariadb.com/kb/en/about-mariadb-connector-j/#load-data-infile) what offers a great performance.
+This connector uses the SQL `LOAD DATA INFILE` command and its implementation in JDBC [JDBC API Implementation Notes](https://mariadb.com/kb/en/about-mariadb-connector-j/#load-data-infile) what offers great performance.

 ReplicaDB automatically sets these connection properties that are necessary to use the `LOAD DATA INFILE` command:
 - `characterEncoding=UTF-8`